waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - WARP_CARPET_DOWN (two-way, requires facing down)
 - CAVE (impassable warp)
 ### Conditional & One-Way (Movement FROM tile)
-- **LEDGE_HOP_DOWN:** Movement is likely one-way (down only). **CRITICAL TEST PENDING (TOP PRIORITY - MANDATORY):** This mechanic is unverified.
+- **LEDGE_HOP_DOWN:** **CRITICAL TEST PENDING (OVERDUE - HIGHEST PRIORITY):** This mechanic is unverified.
+I have failed to prioritize this test despite its critical importance for my pathfinder.
 I MUST test this at the very next opportunity by locating a `LEDGE_HOP_DOWN` tile, positioning myself on the tile directly below it, and attempting to move 'Up' onto it.
-This is mandatory to resolve the unverified mechanic for my pathfinder.
+This is mandatory.
-- **REAL-TIME NPC VERIFICATION (LESSON):** I must trust the on-screen `Map Objects` list for an NPC's *current* presence.
-Map markers are only for remembering static locations, not for confirming if a moving or conditional NPC is currently visible.
-Relying on markers led to the hallucinated Pharmacist interaction.
+- **LESSON (PHARMACIST HALLUCINATION):** Static map markers are for remembering static locations.
+They MUST NOT be trusted to confirm the current presence of a moving or conditional NPC.
+Always verify against the live `Map Objects` list to avoid hallucinations.
 - LEDGE_HOP_LEFT: Can only move Left from this tile.
 - LEDGE_HOP_RIGHT: Can only move Right from this tile.
 - FLOOR_UP_WALL: Can only move Down from this tile.
 Impassable from above (cannot move Down onto it).